-- Teachers' school web page, school-issued email or phone number - Teacher-created, educationally focused networking sites - Student Information System and Learning Management System - Remind Communication App or similar (i.e., Class Dojo, Seesaw)
+- School-created teacher web pages, school-issued email and/or school phone number - Teacher created, educationally focused websites - Student Information System and Learning Management System - Remind Communication app-or similar i.e. Class Dojo, Seesaw

 In their normal responsibilities and duties, teachers, administrators, or staff members may be required to contact parents outside of the school day.
-A teacher, administrator, or staff member can contact parents or guardians using a home or personal cell phone.
-However, they should not distribute a home or personal cell phone number to students.
-If a student contacts a teacher or administrator using a teacher or administrator's personal numbers, email, or social networking sites, the teacher or administrator should immediately report this to the administrator or appropriate authorities.
+A teacher, administrator, or staff member may choose to contact parents or guardians using their home phone or a personal cell phone.
+However, they should not distribute or publish a home phone number or a personal cell phone number.
+If a student contacts a teacher or administrator using a teacher or administrator's personal numbers, email, or social networking sites, the teacher or administrator shall immediately report this to the administrator or appropriate authorities.